check-spelling/zephyr/boards/arm/cyclonev_socdk/doc/index.rst

 using the customized OpenOCD runner script :zephyr_file:`scripts/west_commands/runners/intel_cyclonev.py` After it completes the kernel will immediately boot using the GSRD preloader.
-Notice that there a lot of helper files to ``flash`` the application with OpenOCD and GDB Debbuger (Zephyr SDK must be installed in your machine).
+Notice that there a lot of helper files to ``flash`` the application with OpenOCD and GDB Debugger (Zephyr SDK must be installed in your machine).
 This files should be located in :zephyr_file:`boards/arm/cyclonev_socdk/support/` including:

 * blaster_6810.hex : USB-BlasterII firmware